dice-dydakt/capdemo/README.md

 More info about CPSubsytem: https://docs.hazelcast.com/hazelcast/5.3/cp-subsystem/cp-subsystem

 ### Scenario:
-All exercises create cluster with 3 nodes.
-The goal of the task is to find out how cluster behaves when a network partitioning occurs.
-The partitioning is simulated with ``hazelcast.test``  package.
-It exposes a new way to create hazelcast instances with firewalling capabilities.
+All exercises create a cluster with 3 nodes.
+The goal of the lab is to find out how the cluster behaves when a network partitioning occurs.
+The partitioning is simulated with the ``hazelcast.test``  package which provides a new way to create hazelcast instances with firewalling capabilities.
-To isolate nodes from each other we use function SplitBrainTestSupport.blockCommunicationBetween() which applies firewall between them.
+To isolate nodes from each other we use function `SplitBrainTestSupport.blockCommunicationBetween()` which applies firewall between them.

 ### How to run:
 1. Install maven
+2. Build with `mvn compile`
-2. Run `mvn exec:java@ex1`, `mvn exec:java@ex2` or `mvn exec:java@ex3` depending on the exercise
+3. Run `mvn exec:java@ex1`, `mvn exec:java@ex2` or `mvn exec:java@ex3` depending on the exercise

 ### Viewing logs

 Hazelcast supports logging of operations  currently performed in the cluster.
-We dacided to put logs into log/hazelcast.log file to make the command prompt more readable.
+The programs generate logs into `log/hazelcast.log` to make the command prompt more readable.
-(configuration of logging is accessible in resources/log4j2.properties file)
+(configuration of logging is accessible in `resources/log4j2.properties` file)

 To view the logs in real time you can use linux command:

 ```
-less log/hazelcast.log
+tail -f log/hazelcast.log
 ```

-And then pres shift+f to set auto refresh.
-You can use also command ``tail -f log/hazelcast.log``

 ### Exercise 1:

-First and second exercise are focused on CP guarantee.
-In these cases all 3 nodes are in single group of a CPSubsystem.
+Exercises 1 and 2 are focused on CP guarantees.
+All 3 nodes of the cluster are in a single group of a CPSubsystem.
-In order to demonstrate behaviour of the cluster we will use variable of type: ``AtomicLong`` from the CPSubsytem.
+In order to demonstrate the behavior of the cluster we will use variable of type: ``AtomicLong`` from the CPSubsytem.

 https://docs.hazelcast.com/hazelcast/5.3/data-structures/iatomiclong

-In this exercise we want to isolate 1 node from others as it is shown on the diagram below.
+In this exercise we isolate one node from others as it is shown on the diagram below.

 ![img_2.png](images/img_2.png)